Table Of Contents

 What is Cash Basis Accounting?

-Cash basis accounting is a straightforward approach where transactions are recorded only when cash actually changes hands.
+Cash Basis Accounting is a straightforward approach where transactions are recorded only when cash actually changes hands.
 This means revenue is recognised when you receive payment from a customer, and expenses are recorded when you pay a bill.

 For instance, if you send a client an invoice in December and they pay you in January, you record that income in January the moment the cash enters your bank account.
 This method keeps your books closely aligned with your bank statement, making it ideal for businesses with a low volume of transactions.